ScottishCat/WebFinal-2019/README.md

 #### 4.1.3 React

-We used React to fetch data from database through RESTful web service API.
+We used React as our front-end framework and use Axios to fetch data from database through RESTful web service API.

 #### 4.1.4 Material-UI

-In order to get responsive and consistent design, we chose Material-UI.
-We can create responsive pages easily with templates of Material-UI
+In order to get responsive and consistent design, we chose Material-UI(Similar to Bootstrap).
+We can create responsive pages easily with predefined  React Components in Material-UI

 #### 4.1.5 Populate with application with data

-User can search a specific business with business name, and also, users can browse businesses categorized by cities, and browse business information.
+User can search a specific business with business name, and also, users can browse businesses categorized by cities.

 ### 4.2 Backend